DavidQuer/typeform/README.md

-# typeform : machine learning case : description∫
+# typeform : machine learning case

 Create a model to predict the completion rate (defined as submissions/views ) of a form given the features in the dataset.